 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-Child Support - Unreimbursed and Uninsured Medical Expenses
+Child Support - Unreimbursed and uninsured medical costs

-The child support agency is not involved with the collection of unreimbursed and uninsured medical expenses until after 30 days have passed without a response from the responsible party.
+The child support office is not involved with the collection of unreimbursed and uninsured medical expenses until after 30 days have passed without a response from the responsible parent.
 If 30 days have passed, the parent requesting payment can ask the county child support office to collect the amount owed.

-The child support agency will verify that the parent making the request followed the correct procedure.
-If yes, then the office will send a Notice of Intent to Enforce Unreimbursed and/or Uninsured Medical/Dental Expenses to the responsible party.
+The child support office will verify that the parent making the request followed the correct procedure.
+If yes, then the office will send a Notice of Intent to Enforce Unreimbursed and/or Uninsured Medical/Dental Expenses to the parent responsible for payment.

 Minnesota Statutes can be found on the Minnesota Office of the Revisor Web site.